pulkitgoyal56/pulkitgoyal56/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently working on some data analysis
+- 🔭 I’m currently working on fMRI data analysis from the Human Connectome Project
-- 🌱 I’m currently learning about neuroscience, machine learning, and AI
+- 🌱 I’m currently learning about neuroscience, machine learning, AI, and cognitive science